binipringle/intro-to-dh/_readings/1-definition.md

 - Attribution
 ---

 Digital Humanities uses digital technologies to do humanities work and humanistic modes of inquiry to analyze digital technologies.
 A relatively new field, digital humanities is constantly growing and changing.
 Therefore, a good first place to look to for a definition of the field is [Wikipedia, the Free Encyclopedia](https://en.wikipedia.org/wiki/Digital_humanities), where the entry is regularly updated and revised.
-For readers without internet access, the first two sections of the Wikipedia entry are published below.
+For readers without internet access, the first two sections of the Wikipedia entry (as of November 26, 2020) are published below.

 ---